edison1105/cpr/README.md

 # pr

-Check if your PR has conflicts
+Check if your PRs are in conflict.

 ```bash
 npm i -g @edison1105/pr